taejungsu/taejungsu/README.md

 ---

 ### :man_technologist: About Me:
+🎓 Department of Artificial Intelligence & Software at Sunmoon University (2018.03 ~ 2025.02)
 <!-- I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Japan.

 - :telescope: I’m working as a Software Engineer and contributing to mainly backend (sometimes frontend too) for building web applications.